Change-point regression with a smooth additive disturbance: Abstract

 \section{Abstract}

-We assume a nonparametric regression model with signals given by the sum of a piecewise constant function ands a smooth function.
+We assume a nonparametric regression model where the signal is given by the sum of a piecewise constant function and a smooth function.
 To detect the change-points and estimate the regression functions, we propose $\PCpluS$, a combination of the fused Lasso and kernel smoothing.
-In contrast to existing approaches, it explicitly uses the assumption that the signal can be decomposed into a piecewise constant and a smooth function when detecting change-points.
+In contrast to existing approaches, it explicitly uses the additive decomposition of the signal when detecting change-points.
 This is motivated by several applications and by theoretical results about partial linear model.
-Tuning parameters are selected by cross-validation.
-We argue that in this setting minimizing the $L_1$-loss is superior to minimizing the $L_2$-loss.
-We also highlight important consequences for cross-validation in piecewise constant change-point regression.
-Simulations demonstrate that our approach has a small average mean square error and detects change-points well, and we apply the methodology to genome sequencing data to detect copy number variations.
-Finally, we demonstrate its flexibility by combining it with smoothing splines and by proposing extensions to multivariate and filtered data.
+We show how the use of the Epanechnikov kernel in the linear smoother results in very fast computation.
+Simulations demonstrate that our approach has a small mean squared error and detects change-points well.
+We also apply the methodology to genome sequencing data to detect copy number variations.
+Finally, we demonstrate its flexibility by proposing extensions to multivariate and filtered data.
+An R-package called \textit{PCpluS} is available on CRAN\footnote{\url{https://cran.r-project.org/package=PCpluS}}.

 {\it Keywords:} fused Lasso, genomics, ion channel recordings, nonparametric regression, robustness, smooth artefacts

 \spacingset{1.5}